British Rail Class 111: History

 The first cars built, part of an order for 339 Metro-Camm cars, were 4 power/trailer sets for the LMR Manchester area built in early 1957.
 One of these was equipped with supercharged Rolls-Royce C6SFLH 230 hp 6-cylinder engines.
-This was followed by ten 3-car sets comprising DMBS/TSL/DMCL for the NER at Bradford, then a further twenty 3-car sets.
+This was followed by ten 3-car sets comprising DMBS/TSL/DMCL for the NER at Bradford, then a further ten 3-car sets.
 The type lasted in service until 1989 when the class was withdrawn.